ccarabine/payrollapp/docs/user_manual.md

 There is additional validation to ensure there is an employee record already entered into employee payroll Google Sheet

-If no record is found ‘No payroll record found for xx in week wkxx, returning to main menu.’
-Will be displayed*
+If no record is found ‘No payroll record found for xx in week wk xx, returning to main menu.’
+Will be displayed

 Press any key to return to the display payroll menu